CCMMMA/wacommplusplus/README.md

 export OMP_NUM_THREADS=n
 ./wacommplusplus
 ```
+If the OMP_NUM_THREADS is not specified, OpenMPI assumes the number of threads is equals to the number of available CPU
+cores.

 ## Distributed memory parallelism (Open MPI)
 WaComM++ supports distributed memory parallelization using the Open MPI library.